 People with dengue fever usually develop long-lasting immunity to that particular type of dengue virus but are still susceptible to infection with other types of dengue virus.

 For more detailed information on reducing the risk of mosquito bites at home and while travelling see

 There is no specific treatment for dengue fever.

 Paracetamol can be taken to bring down fever and reduce joint pains.
 However, aspirin or ibuprofen should not be taken since they can increase the risk of bleeding.

-For further information please call your local Public Health Unit on 1300 066 055
+For further information on the public health response, please call your local public health unit on 1300 066 055.